pramsey/crunchyblog/faster-indexes/index.md

 CREATE INDEX roads_random_idx ON roads USING GIST (geom);
 ```

-The now has no spatial correlation at all.
+The table now has no spatial correlation at all.

 ![](img/idx_random.gif)